System of National Accounts: Designs

+Access

 Published SNA statistics can be freely used and cited by the public, provided that the source is acknowledged correctly by the user.
 More detailed accounts data at a lower level of aggregation is often available on request.
 Statistics offices typically provide a lot of information free of charge (as a government-funded public service).
-However, usually they do charge fees for many printed and copyrighted publications, for the supply of specialized data sets, and for specialized data services.
+However, usually they do charge fees for (1) many of their printed and copyrighted publications, (2) the supply of specialized data sets, and (3) specialized data services.
 How exactly the boundary between paywall data and free data is drawn, and what the costs are, can vary from country to country.
 It may depend on who the data users are, what sort of data they want, how the data is used, and what the local laws and policies permit.

+Publishers

 For particular sorts of SNA data sets, one national or international agency is usually the "primary" publisher.
 For example, international agencies are more likely to publish comprehensive international comparisons of SNA data on a regular basis (for example, UNSD, OECD, IMF, World Bank and Eurostat).
 Detailed national SNA statistics are usually available from national statistics offices (NSO's) or national governments.
 Data users have the option of getting their national data sets either from NSO's or from intergovernmental organizations, or from some third-party source (such as central banks, economic research institutes or academic collections).
+The NSO's across the world have to publish annual and quarterly SNA statistics according to deadlines.
+Intergovernmental and international agencies cannot publish their internationally comparative data, if data from some countries is missing.

+UN Yearbooks

 Economic and financial data produced by UN member countries are used to compile comparable annual (and sometimes quarterly) data on the gross product, national income, investment, capital transactions, government expenditure, and foreign trade.
 The results are published by NSO's, but also in two UN Yearbooks: (1) National Accounts Statistics: Main Aggregates and Detailed Tables and (2) National Accounts Statistics: Analysis of Main Aggregates.
 From 2025 onward, the yearbooks are published in line with the SNA 2025 standards.
 The values provided for the accounts of individual countries in the UN yearbooks are cited in the national currency.